AryanKumar1401/Flapy-Birb/README.md

 # NEAT-Flapy-Birb
-Remember the agony you had to go undergo to proceed through each Flappy Bird level?
+Remember the agony you had to go undergo in order to proceed through each level on Flappy Bird?
 Well, this is it.
-We've reached a point wherein the Artificial Intelligence takeover has infiltrated the Bird, with all new **Flapy Birb**.
+We've reached a point wherein the Artificial Intelligence takeover has infiltrated the Bird, and we present you with the all new **Flapy Birb**!

 # Instructions
-Simply run *flapy_birb.py* and watch an AI start training itself to play the game of flappy bird!
+Simply run **flapy_birb.py** and watch an AI start training itself to play the game of flappy bird!